 Reviewing methods of assessment and learning outcomes

-"Intersections and Connections" academic content is targeted for grades 6 - 12+ and aligned with MA state standards, national standards, integrated literacy approaches, and anchored in critical analysis of primary sources.
-All instructional resources are offered through a secure, password-protected portal and include interactive digital components.
+"Intersections and Connections" civics-based content is contextualized within the current curriculum for grades 6 - 12 and aligned with MA state standards, national standards, integrated literacy approaches, and anchored in critical analysis of primary sources.*

-Teacher's guides for each thematic module include: essential questions, expected learning outcomes, framework alignment, background information, skills-based activities, scaffolded analysis tools, assessments with rubrics, primary sources,* and printer-friendly grayscale student handouts and writable PDFs.
-Learn about our key conceptual underpinnings and descriptions of thematic modules here.
+Teacher's guides for each thematic module include essential questions, expected learning outcomes, framework alignment, background information, skills-based activities, scaffolded analysis tools, answer keys, and assessments with rubrics.

 *Primary sources are copyright-secured and curated from digital and print collections from libraries, historical societies and university archives from across the nation, as well as the Library of Congress, National Archives, Smithsonian Museum of American History, National Park Service, and more.